Orani, Sardinia

-Orani sits at an altitude of 526 meters, at the foot of Mount Gonare, in the heart of the Barbagia region.
+Orani sits at an altitude of 526 m, at the foot of Mount Gonare, in the heart of the Barbagia region.
+Orani excels in handicrafts, and is famous for its stonework, carpentry, and metalwork, and for tailors specializing in the use of traditional Sardinian velvety.

+Orani borders the municipalities of Benetutti, Bolotana, Illorai, Mamoiada, Nuoro, Oniferi, Orotelli, Ottana, and Sarule.

+Demographics

+As of 2026, the population is 2,576, of which 49.7% are male, and 50.3% are female.
+Minors make up 12.3% of the population, and seniors make up 32.5%.

+Immigration

+As of 2025, immigrants make up 3.5% of the population.
+The 5 largest foreign countries of birth are France, Germany, Romania, Morocco, and Colombia.

+Sights

 Among the notable archaeological sites in the area are approximately 30 nuraghi and several giants' graves.
 The Sanctuary of Our Lady of Gonare at the crest of the mountain is of particular interest, as is the natural landscape on the road leading up to it.
-Orani excels in handicrafts.
-It is famous for its stonework, carpentry, and metalwork, and for tailors specializing in the use of traditional Sardinian velvety.
 The city is also home to the Nivola Museum.

-Orani borders the following municipalities: Benetutti, Bolotana, Illorai, Mamoiada, Nuoro, Oniferi, Orotelli, Ottana, Sarule.